Robert Broadnax Glenn: Governor

 Glenn was known as the "Prohibition Governor" for his successful 1908 campaign to ban liquor statewide.

 Glenn was also interested in conservation, as evidenced by his remark at the National Governors Association meeting of 1908: "our forests are being denuded...the failure of the People throughout the States to protect the great forest industry of our country...is one of the chief sources if not the greatest source of all [natural resource waste]...Our People, regardless of the future, have been living only for the present, thinking of themselves and not of their children and their children's children."
+Oher reforms were realized during his time in office.

 In 1906, a mob in Salisbury, North Carolina lynched five black men who were accused of murdering a white family.
 Governor Glenn ordered three companies of state militia to the scene, but it was too late; the five were already dead.
 The next day, Glenn, at the sheriff's request, sent the military companies to Salisbury to guard the jail now holding one alleged lyncher.
 Glenn went to Salisbury himself two days later to testify in the trial of the soon to be convicted lynching "leader," George Hall.
 Eventually, the lynch mob leader was tried and sentenced to fifteen years in prison, the first such conviction for lynching in North Carolina history.
 Hall, however, was pardoned by Governor Kitchin before serving the full term.

 Public outcry over the lynching and concern about its negative effect on North Carolina's business prospects prompted Glenn to send out an executive order to all county sheriffs and all state militia companies to inform him immediately of any rumor of a lynching in the future, and to shoot to kill if necessary to guard prisoners threatened by mob violence.

 In 1908, while still serving as governor, Glenn was ordained as an elder at First Presbyterian Church (Raleigh, North Carolina), in what was believed to be the first instance of a sitting governor of the state assuming an ordained office in any church.

 Legacy

 Glenn was a resident of Winston-Salem, North Carolina.
-Robert B. Glenn High School in Kernersville, North Carolina is named after the former governor.
+Robert B. Glenn High School in Kernersville, North Carolina, is named after the former governor.

 His boyhood home, Lower Sauratown Plantation, was listed on the National Register of Historic Places in 1984.